Lentuss/deliveryApp/README.md

 The site is single-page to increase productivity, re-rendered by condition.
 The shopping cart is stored in local storage to store order data FireBase is used.

-In case of repeated requests, add the already added item to the cart, the active page is replaced in the basket, to continue interaction with the number of goods.
-Since in the template should not have a noticeable "delete from the basket" button, deletion is done by reducing the amount to 0.
-The button can be added.
-At after reloading the page, both the shopping cart and the active store are saved for possibilities of continuing its filling.
+When trying to re-add an item to the basket that has already been added, the page is active changes to the shopping cart, to continue interacting with the number of products.
+Since in the template did not have an explicit "remove from the basket" button, the deletion occurs smoothly reducing the count to 0.
+A button can be added if needed.
+After reloading the page saves both the shopping cart and the active store for the possibility of continuing its filling.

 Посилання на деплой lentuss.github.io/deliveryapp/